nkumarcc/p02-local-gm/p02_fashion_mnist_answers.md

 ![Question 8 Tensorboard Plot](./images/q8.png)
 - **Red is after adding batchnormalization**

+Adding batchnormalization improved performance, by preventing overfitting (imposing regularisation).

 9. Add a Dropout layer immediately after the Batch Normalization from the previous question.

+Adding a dropout layer after batch norm reduced the performance.
+This could be attributed to slower learning due to dropout.
+However running for more epochs might help reducing overfitting.

 10. Move the Batch Normalizaton layer just below the Dropout layer from the previous question.
     - Compare 9 with 10 and explain what happened.
     - You may want to do a quick search of the current literature for this one.

+Swapping position of dropout layer hurt the performance.
+The paper by (Li. et al)[https://arxiv.org/abs/1801.05134] explains the effect of having dropout before BN.

+From our understanding, we say that dropout shifts the variance of neural units when moving from train to test.
+Whereas BN maintains this statistical variance.
+This inconsistency of variance causes unstable behaviour in inference that leads to degraded performane.
+If we dropout some units before BN it would result in a different calculation of the mean and variance, whereas during test time we would have all units present.
+Hence it is safe to say that dropout after BN is preferred over dropout before BN.

 11. Add one extra Conv2D layer